Egyptian pavilion: 2011

 Digital artist Ahmed Basiony was killed on the Friday of Anger at the start of the 2011 Egyptian revolution.
-His friend, the artist Shady El Noshokaty, nominated Basiony to represent Egypt at the 2011 54th Venice Bienniale.
+His friend, the artist Shady El Noshokaty, nominated Basiony to represent Egypt at the 54th Venice Biennale in 2011.
 Only months after Basiony's death, Egypt's Ministry of Culture selected the project.
-The curator Aida Eltorie, with El Noshokaty, showed one of Basiony's last works, 30 Days of Running in the Space, alongside documentary footage of the protests in Cairo shot by Basiony during the last three days of his life.
-30 Days, which Basiony first performed in January 2010, consisted of Basiony jogging in a plastic suit whose physiological sensors sent data wirelessly to a computer, which visualized and projected the data on a wall.
-His performance, one hour each day of the 30-day show, was recorded.
+The curator Aida Eltorie, together with El Noshokaty, showed one of Basiony's last works, 30 Days of Running in the Space, alongside documentary footage of the protests in Cairo that Basiony had shot during the last three days of his life.
+30 Days, which Basiony first performed in January 2010, consisted of Basiony jogging in a plastic suit whose physiological sensors sent data wirelessly to a computer, which then visualised and projected the data onto a wall.
+His performance – one hour each day of the 30‑day show – was recorded.

-The animated changes in 30 Dayss visualization showed no observable correlation with Basiony's actions or state.
-An interpretation of the work posited that the work represented the futility of aimless activity, meticulous yet pointless.
+The animated changes in the visualisation of 30 Days showed no observable correlation with Basiony's actions or state.
+One interpretation of the work posited that it represented the futility of aimless activity – meticulous yet pointless.

 Basiony's death and the Biennale exhibition brought eminence to the field of new media art and encouraged Egyptian new media artists.
 A version of the Biennale show was presented at the American University in Cairo in October 2012 as part of a commemoration of Basiony.
 A simultaneous retrospective of his new media work was displayed at Darb 1718.

 The Egyptian media artist Ahmed Bassiouny's exhibition at the 54th Venice Biennale in 2011 was openly polemical.
 Ahram Online described the 2011 exhibition as "renowned".

 Ibraaz described the pavilion's 2013 exhibition of bronze, steel, and granite sculptures self-curated by Khaled Zaki was "laughable" in comparison to the previous year.